sufirumii/Final-Year-Project-Aetherion-VZ-Alpha-400B-/README.md

 ---

-## Retrieval-Grounded Medical Assistant
+## Retrieval Augmented Generation

+The medical assistant is grounded using **Retrieval Augmented Generation (RAG)** — rather than relying purely on the language model's parametric knowledge, relevant medical passages are retrieved from a dedicated corpus at query time and injected into the prompt as context before the model generates a response.
+This keeps answers anchored to real biomedical literature instead of the model's own recall.

-The assistant's knowledge layer follows a **traditional retrieve-then-generate RAG architecture** — a single-pass pipeline of embed query → retrieve top-k passages → pass them to the LLM as context, without the re-ranking, query-rewriting, or agentic multi-hop retrieval found in more advanced RAG designs.
-This was an intentional and honest limitation at the time: RAG system design was still new territory for me during this project, and the priority was getting a working grounded pipeline shipped end-to-end.
+The specific architecture used is what's commonly called **Naive RAG**: a single-pass pipeline of *embed query → retrieve top-k passages by similarity → pass them to the LLM as context → generate*.
+It does not include the re-ranking, query rewriting, or agentic multi-hop retrieval found in more advanced RAG designs.
+This was an intentional and honest limitation at the time — RAG system design was still new territory for me during this project, and the priority was getting a working, grounded pipeline shipped end-to-end.

 - **Embedding model**: [`sentence-transformers/all-MiniLM-L6-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) — a distilled, 6-layer, ~22.7M-parameter sentence-transformer that maps text into a 384-dimensional dense vector space.
-It was used to embed the PubMed-derived corpus into a vector index for semantic retrieval, chosen for its strong speed-to-quality tradeoff at the scale this project needed.
+It was used to embed the PubMed-derived corpus into a vector index, and the same model embeds each incoming query so it can be compared against that index by cosine similarity for retrieval.
 - **Corpus sources**: an aggregate biomedical/clinical QA corpus assembled from open sources — **PubMed**, **BioASQ**, **ReasonMed**, **ChatDoctor** / **ChatDoctor-110k**, **MIRIAD-5.8M**, and **Lavita**.
 - **Generation model**: **Llama 4 Maverick** (see architecture notes above), preceded during early development by a locally-hosted **GPT4All** model.